A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Introduction

 \section{Introduction}

 Sequential processes are ubiquitous in machine learning models.
 Evaluating a recurrent neural network~\citep{goodfellow2016deep}, sampling a diffusion model~\citep{sohl2015deep, ho2020denoising, song2021score}, generating from a deep state space model~\citep{gu2022s4, smith2023s5, orvieto-resurrecting, mamba}, and unrolling layers of a deep neural network~\citep{he2016deep,vaswani2017attention} all involve sequential computations.
-Naively, these computations require time proportional to the length of the input or the depth of the architecture, and in some cases, they may not take full advantage of hardware accelerators like GPUs and TPUs \citep{deer2024}.
-However, certain sequential computations --- namely, \textit{linear} recursions or linear dynamical systems (LDSs) --- can be evaluated in parallel using techniques like the parallel scan~\citep{blelloch1990prefix, cs149-lecture8-dataparallel-2024}.
-Indeed, the parallelizability of linear recursions is key to efficiently evaluating many deep state space models~\citep{smith2023s5, mamba}.
-A natural question is whether other sequential processes in machine learning, which typically correspond to \textit{nonlinear} recursions, can be similarly accelerated.
+Naively, these sequential computations require time proportional to the sequence length or the network depth and do not take full advantage of hardware accelerators like GPUs and TPUs \citep{deer2024}.
+However, for one important class of computations---\textit{linear} recursions or linear dynamical systems (LDSs)---this bottleneck has been overcome using techniques like the parallel scan\footnote{See \Cref{app:parallel scan} for an introduction to the parallel scan.}~\citep{blelloch1990prefix, cs149-lecture8-dataparallel-2024}.
+Indeed, the parallelizability of linear recursions is key to scalably evaluating many deep state space models~\citep{smith2023s5, mamba}.
+A natural question is whether other sequential processes in machine learning, such as those with \textit{nonlinear} recursions, can be similarly accelerated.

 On first inspection, the parallel scan algorithm does not seem to generalize to nonlinear recursions.
-The reason it applies to linear recursions is that the composition of two linear functions remains linear, whereas the composition of two nonlinear functions is generally more complicated.
-For example, the composition of two quadratic functions is a quartic function.
-Nevertheless, recent works have proposed several techniques to parallelize nonlinear recursions, including Jacobi \citep{song2021accelerating}, Picard~\citep{shih2023parallel}, and Newton~\citep{deeppcr, deer2024, gonzalez2024scalable} iterations.
-These techniques were originally applied to different machine learning problems and follow different notations and intuitions, which obscures their underlying similarities.
+The parallel scan applies to linear recursions because the composition of two linear functions remains linear, whereas the composition of two nonlinear functions is generally more complicated.
+For example, the composition of two quadratic functions is quartic.
+Nevertheless, recent works have proposed several techniques to parallelize nonlinear recursions, including Jacobi \citep{song2021accelerating}, Picard~\citep{shih2023parallel, lu2025parasolver}, Newton~\citep{deeppcr, deer2024} and quasi-Newton~{\citep{tang2024accelerating, gonzalez2024scalable}} iterations.
+These techniques were originally applied to different machine learning problems, including parallelizing the training of nonlinear RNNs and sampling from diffusion models, and follow different notations and intuitions, which obscures their underlying similarities.